Horacio Olivo

-He participated in various Festival Casals concerts as a tenor in the chorus section.

-Olivo has also acted in various plays during the Puerto Rican and International Theatre Festivals, was the station announcer for all the WIPR stations (WIPR, WIPR-FM, and WIPR-TV), and acted in comedy TV shows like Como está la situación, and Esto no tiene nombre, produced by Tommy Muñiz.
+Horacio Olivo (April 12, 1933 – July 24, 2016) was a Puerto Rican actor, comedian, and television/radio personality, as well as a classically trained singer.
+Born in Dorado, Puerto Rico, he got his start in show business in 1949 at long defunct WNEL as a radio soap opera actor.
+Olivo participated in various Festival Casals concerts as a tenor in the chorus section, his voice was described as "privileged", "smooth and firm".
+He also acted in various plays during the Puerto Rican and International Theatre Festivals, was the station announcer for all the WIPR stations (WIPR, WIPR-FM, and WIPR-TV), and acted in comedy TV shows like Como está la situación, and Esto no tiene nombre, produced by Tommy Muñiz.
+Olivo was the booming voice behind Los Rayos Gamma for more than four decades.